yugr/debian_pkg_test/README.md

 * startup hook `pbuilder-shared/hooks/start` (this usually contains a quick smoke test of tools functionality e.g. that it detects some standard error)
-* completion hook `pbuilder-shared/hooks/finish` (this may print additional output to console or copy necessary files to pbuilder-shared/output folder)
+* completion hook `pbuilder-shared/hooks/finish` (this may print additional output to console or copy necessary files to pbuilder-shared/output folder); note that this hook will be called both for successful and failed build

 Example hooks are in `examples/` folder.

 TODO:
 * explain pbuilder-shared
-* explain `--disable-hooks`
+* provide instructions for Valgrind
 * provide instructions for sanitizers

 # Finding targets

-Once you're setup, you'd want to create a list of packages that you want to run your tool on.
+Once set up, you'd want to find packages to run your tool on.

 Here's a short list of security-critical software in modern Linux (loosely based on bug reports in existing analyzers like [AFL](http://lcamtuf.coredump.cx/afl/#bugs),